drivendataorg/repro-tarfile/README.md

 [![tests](https://github.com/drivendataorg/repro-tarfile/actions/workflows/tests.yml/badge.svg?branch=main)](https://github.com/drivendataorg/repro-tarfile/actions/workflows/tests.yml?query=branch%3Amain)
 [![codecov](https://codecov.io/gh/drivendataorg/repro-tarfile/branch/main/graph/badge.svg)](https://codecov.io/gh/drivendataorg/repro-tarfile)

-> [!IMPORTANT]
-> repro-tarfile is still a work-in-progress and not yet actually available for use

 **A tiny, zero-dependency replacement for Python's `tarfile` standard library for creating reproducible/deterministic tar archives.**

 "Reproducible" or "deterministic" in this context means that the binary content of the tar archive is identical if you add files with identical binary content in the same order.
 It means you can reliably check equality of the contents of two tar archives by simply comparing checksums of the archive using a hash function like MD5 or SHA-256.